 When you have health care expenses — big or small, planned or unexpected — you can pay for them with tax-free money you set aside in a Health Care FSA.
-You can contribute up to $3,050 for FY24 and up to $3,200 for FY25.
+You can contribute up to $3,200 for FY25.
 Your full election is available right away, so you can use the money when you need it.
 You can use the funds for expenses you incur before September 15.
 Money does not roll over from year to year.

 The Fiscal Year ends June 30, and you can incur expenses and submit claims through September 15.
 Claims must be submitted by September 30.
 In accordance with IRS regulations, any unused funds left after September 30 will be forfeited.